xod442/aruba-te-labguide-te4204/docs/lab1.md

 Lab time:  15 minutes

-In this lab, we are going to explore the lab environment and access the various components of the lab.
-The lab consists of the following components:
+In this workshop, we are going to explore the environment and access the various components of the lab.
+The lab consists of the following hardware:
 - 1x CX 6300 Switch which acts as the Spine
 - 2x CX 10000 Switches configured as Leaf Switches
 - 1x ProLiant Server running ESXi and connected to both Leaf Switches